yasl-lang/YASL-Enhancements/README.md

 - add `string.reverse` method.
 - add string metatable.
 - other types of string literals somehow: `"AB CD EF 00 11"x` for string from hex, `"0011 0011"b` for string from binary, `"你好"u` for unicode, etc.
+- add quick opcodes for builtin method names to reduce bytecode size and speed up interpreting.
+- implement string interning with all literals.

 Numbers:
 - [allow underscores in numeric literals](underscores-in-numeric-literals.md) (these are simply ignored).
 Not allowed at start of number or directly after decimal place. e.g. (10_000, 0x_10)